 I support making it easier for homeowners to add small living units in their backyards by changing our zoning requirements.
 We also need to review our permitting fee structure so it is less costly to add these types of units.

-We need to change our developer incentives so they build more smaller units instead of only large one.
-For example, in my neighborhood, a developer redeveloped an R3 zoned lot.
-He is required by the R3 zoning to build between 14 and 11 housing units.
-He built 14 4 bedroom townhomes.
-We need to change the incentives so he would be more willing to build more smaller units instead of only large 4 bedrooms units.
+We need to change our developer incentives so they build more smaller units instead of only large ones.
+For example, in my neighborhood, a developer recently redeveloped an R3 zoned lot.
+He was required by R3 zoning regulations to build between 14 and 11 housing units, and he built 14 4 bedroom townhomes.
+It would have been more advantageous for him to have built a greater number of smaller units.
+We need to change the incentives so that he would have been more willing to build more smaller units instead of only large 4 bedroom units.

 Increase the 'below market rate' requirements and incentives.
 Communities work best when there is diversity across it.
 We need to increase our 'below market rate' requirements from 12.5% to 15% and give developers incentives to go even higher.
-We should also make it more expensive for them to pay 'in-lieu' fees instead of including BMR units in their projects.
+We should also make it more expensive for them to pay 'in-lieu' fees instead of including below market rate units in their projects.

 Sunnyvale needs to do more to help eliminate homelessness in Sunnyvale.
 Sunnyvale should partner with other local jurisdictions in the 'Destination Home' project to eliminate homelessness.
-This is both the morally responsible and cost-effective use of public resources.
+This is both the morally responsible and cost-effective course of action.

-Sunnyvale currently does not have any ordinances to protect apartments or mobile home owners from unlimited rent increases except for those few residents who are lucky enough to be enrolled in our Below Market Rate Program or another subsidized rental program.
-Sunnyvale should develop and implement a policy that helps keep current residents in their homes and still encourages the development of more housing.
+Sunnyvale currently does not have any ordinances to protect apartments or mobile home owners from unlimited rent increases, except for those few residents who are lucky enough to be enrolled in our Below Market Rate Program (or another subsidized rental program).
+Sunnyvale should develop and implement a policy that helps keep current residents in their homes while still encouraging the development of more housing.

 3. Create a Sustainable Sunnyvale

-Transportation is the #1 cause of GHG (greenhouse gas) in Sunnyvale so we need to promote programs to reduce the carbon footprint of the transportation sector.
-I am on the Climate Action Committee, which will be making recommendations to City Council on how to meet the 80% GHG reduction targets in 2040 required by SB 32.
+Transportation is the #1 contributor to GHG (greenhouse gas) emissions in Sunnyvale, so we need to promote programs to reduce the carbon footprint of the transportation sector.
+I am on the Climate Action Committee, which will be making recommendations to City Council on how to meet the 80% GHG reduction from pre-1990 levels target by 2040 as required by SB 32.

-Sunnyvale need to ensure new developments and our power grid have the needed infrastructure to support the transition to 100% electric transportation by 2040.
+Sunnyvale needs to ensure that new developments and our power grid have the needed infrastructure to support a transition to 100% electric transportation by 2040.

 Sunnyvale imports 50% of its water from the delta.
 This is not sustainable or desirable long-term.
-I will push for Sunnyvale to reduce its dependence on imported water by more conservation, increased use of recycled water and capturing more stormwater to recharge our aquifers.
+I will push for Sunnyvale to reduce its dependence on imported water through more conservation, increased use of recycled water, and capturing more stormwater to recharge our aquifers.

-Currently, Sunnyvale plans to implement the California state building standards to require net-zero energy commercial development by 2030.
+Currently, Sunnyvale plans to adhere to statewide building standards that will require net-zero energy commercial development by 2030.
 The technology for net-zero buildings exists now and is in place in buildings throughout the Bay Area.
 The current development projects will have a long-term, lasting impact, so we should be serious about reducing Sunnyvale's carbon footprint by requiring net-zero development much sooner than 2030.
-The California state goal year for net-zero energy housing is 2020, and the city should be advancing energy-saving technology in home building faster too.
+The California state goal year for net-zero energy housing is 2020, and the city should be advancing energy-saving technology in new housing faster as well.

-Sunnyvale needs to develop and promote programs to aid residents and businesses in eliminating the use of natural gas.
+Sunnyvale needs to develop and promote programs that aid residents and businesses in eliminating the use of natural gas.

 4. Actively work with regional and federal agencies to tackle aircraft noise.

-Sunnyvale this summer joined a Santa Clara & Santa Cruz County based aircraft noise roundtable to increase our effectiveness in dealing with our aircraft noise challenge.
+This Summer, Sunnyvale joined a joint aircraft noise roundtable between the Santa Clara and Santa Cruz counties to increase our effectiveness in dealing with our aircraft noise challenge.
 This is a step in the right direction and I support it.

 I will advocate for Sunnyvale to form a citizens advisory committee to take advantage of all the work and knowledge citizens are doing in groups like Save My Sunny Skies to advise city council.

-I support Sunnyvale taking more noise measures so we have better data.
+I support Sunnyvale conducting more noise studies so we have better data.